YouTube Transcript Scraper API | Captions & Subtitles avatar

 print(item["video_id"], item["piece_start"], item["text"])

-• Some private, removed, region-restricted, age-restricted, or bot-check-protected videos may not return transcripts.
+• Private, removed, region-restricted, age-restricted, live, or bot-check-protected videos may return missing rows.

 • The Actor does not use the official YouTube Data API.